 Peaks of Otter

-Peaks of Otter is actually made up of three total peaks: Sharp Top, Flat Top, and Harkening Hill.
-Each peak exposes its own incredible landscape, but most agree that Sharp Top, while not the highest, has the most unencumbered panoramic view.
+Peaks of Otter near the town of Bedford is actually made up of three total peaks: Sharp Top, Flat Top, and Harkening Hill.
+Each has its own incredible landscape, but most agree that Sharp Top—while not the highest—has the most unencumbered panoramic view.
 The trail winds for only about 1.5 miles before you reach this sunrise summit, but with an elevation change of 1,340 total feet, it is definitely a more strenuous hike.

 Compton Peak